Arijeet-10/rural_connect/readme.md

 - **Username:** admin
 - **Password:** password123

 ---

-## 📸 Screenshots
-- 🏠 Homepage
-- 👤 User Dashboard
-- 🛒 Shopping Cart

-*(Replace with your actual screenshots in the ./screenshots folder)*

----

 ## 📜 License
 This project is licensed under the MIT License.

 You are free to use, modify, and distribute this software for educational and commercial purposes.